lili-ffxi/FFXI-Addons/README.md

 - Friendzone: automatically calls trusts over and over.
 A bit bugged but workable.
 - SafeOboro: makes everybody around Oboro in Port Jeuno disappear, so that you don't have any risk whatsoever of trading to scammers.
 Might make the zone laggy.
 - JobInit: like init.txt, but specific per character per job.
+- kaomoji: minimal kaomoji support for ffxi (behaves like /shrug /tableflip and /unflip do on discord)